HippoEug/HackTheBox/Machines (Easy)/Arctic.md

 ### 6. Enumerating ColdFusion Administrative Page
 We were unable to find a use for the admin page, except a System Information button where we found it is a machine running Windows Vista 6.1, ColdFusion v8.0.1.195765 & JVM v1.6.0_04.
 We also know there is a user tolis, path C:\Users\tolis.

-### 7. Attacking Machine by Uploading Payload Attempt 1: fck_editor Exploit
+### 7. Attacking Machine by Uploading Payload Attempt 1: fck_editor Exploit (Metasploit)
 We try a Metasploit exploit `ColdFusion 8.0.1 Arbitrary File Upload and Execute` to upload a payload.
 Since it failed, we move on to another method, Scheduled Tasks.
 However, the official documentation continues to use this `ColdFusion 8.0.1 Arbitrary File Upload and Execute` exploit with the help of Burp Suite.
+That being said, we tried this exploit out and documented in Chapter 10 at the bottom of this write-up, `10.
+Attacking Machine by Uploading Payload Attempt 3: fck_editor Exploit (Manual)`.

 ### 8. Attacking Machine by Uploading Payload Attempt 2: Scheduled Tasks
 On the ColdFusion administrative site `http://10.10.10.11:8500/CFIDE/administrator/`, there was actually a Scheduled Tasks functionality where we cound use it to schedule the payload to be downloaded.